TheGorox/goroxels-server/readme.md

 Put them in server's *ecosystem.config.js* if pm2 used, or to .env file (server folder) if `dotenv` is in use.

 Canvas data can be changed at *data/config.json*.

+Current restrictions(making these ones above the limit may make server/client behave unpredictable):
+Max colors count: 64 (0b00111111) with protection or 128 (0b01111111) without